Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

    let variable = condition ? value_if_condition_is_true : value_if_condition_is_false;
 ```

-This operator is convenient when the condition is not given directly by a Truthy or falsy value or when we want to assign values other than _undefined_.
+This operator is convenient when the condition is not given directly by a truthy or falsy value or when we want to assign values other than _undefined_.

 ```javascript
   const age = 26;